josecruz-cr/brightway_eut/README.md

     ```
     cd Desktop\brightway_course
     ```
-2.  **Activate the environment.** You must do this every time you want to use the course software.
+2.  **Activate the environment.** You must do this every time you want to use the course software:
     ```
     conda activate bw-course
     ```
     > You will know it worked if the text at the start of the command prompt changes from `(base)` to `(bw-course)`.
-3.  **Run the import script.** This will take 10-20 minutes.
-Type the following command and press Enter.
+3.  **Run the import script.** This will take 10–20 minutes.
+Type the following command and press Enter:
     ```
     python import_ecoinvent.py
     ```
     You will see a lot of text as it imports and processes the database.
+    At the end, you should see:
+    ```
+    - Successfully imported 'ecoinvent-3.9.1-cutoff' with XXXX activities.

+    All done.
+You can now open Activity Browser and explore the database.
+    ```

 ---
 ## ✅ Readiness Checklist

 You are ready for the course if:

-* The final command (`python import_ecoinvent.py`) finishes with a "SUCCESS" message.
+* The final command (`python import_ecoinvent.py`) finishes with the success message above.
 * You did not see any major red "ERROR" messages during the process.

 ### 🆘 Getting Help